CSCfi/csc-user-guide/docs/support/wn/comp-new.md

 # Computing environment

-## Puhti web interface updated to release 15, 27.4.2023
+## Puhti web interface updated to release 15, 2.5.2023

-* A new [Julia-Jupyter app](../../../computing/webinterface/julia-on-jupyter/) is now available.
+* A new [Julia-Jupyter app](../../computing/webinterface/julia-on-jupyter.md) is now available.
-* More Puhti usage metrics are now visible.
+* Visual Studio Code app has received updates.
+    * Support for [Julia language features](../../computing/webinterface/vscode.md#julia-language) was added.
-* VSCode 1.76.1 is now available.
+    * VSCode version 1.76.1 is now available.
+    * Version may be selected when launching the app.
+* Puhti usage metrics now include history (expand by clicking the chevron).
 * Open OnDemand version updated to 2.0.32.

 ## Puhti web interface updated to release 14, 2.2.2023